chartpath/ramses-elasticsearch/readme.md

 ## Querying the data

-If for some reason you think narratives are boring and want to go directly to the reference without passing Go or collecting $200, you can see all the following techniques (and more) documented here: https://nefertari.readthedocs.org/en/stable/making_requests.html
+If you want to go directly to the reference, you can see all the following techniques (and more) documented here: https://nefertari.readthedocs.org/en/stable/making_requests.html

-Now we can start poking around the data to see what kinds of interesting facts we are able to extract with Ramses.
+Now we can start poking around in the data to see what kinds of interesting facts we are able to extract with Ramses.

 Here's the most basic request, showing a specific country: